qmk/qmk_firmware/docs/feature_macros.md

 ### TAP, DOWN and UP

 You may want to use keys in your macros that you can't write down, such as `Ctrl` or `Home`.
-You can send arbitary keycodes by wrapping them in:
+You can send arbitrary keycodes by wrapping them in:

 * `SS_TAP()` presses and releases a key.
 * `SS_DOWN()` presses (but does not release) a key.